-The University of Northern Iowa School Psychology Program is a full-time program which consists of two degrees: a 32 credit hour Master of Arts in Education (MAE) degree, with a Context and Techniques of Assessment Emphasis, and an Educational Specialist (Ed.S.) degree that requires an additional 36 hours beyond the MAE (39 hours if thesis option).
+The traditional, face-to-face (FTF) program is most often completed as a full-time program which consists of two degrees: a 32 credit hour Master of Arts in Education (MAE) degree, with a Context and Techniques of Assessment Emphasis, and an Educational Specialist (Ed.S.) degree that requires an additional 36 hours beyond the MAE (39 hours if thesis option).
 A minimum of 68 semester hours beyond the bachelor's degree is required for completing the program.
-The combined program (MAE and Ed.S.) has been designed in alignment with the training standards of the National Association of School Psychologists (NASP) and is fully approved by NASP.
+The combined program (MAE and Ed.S.) has been designed in alignment with the training standards of the National Association of School Psychologists (NASP) and is approved by NASP.
 Completion of the Ed.S. degree satisfies the State of Iowa Department of Education licensure requirements for school psychologists.
 The program has been in existence since the late 1960s when the institution was first authorized to offer graduate programs.
 The initial program was a 33-hour master's degree program.
 In 1978, the program was expanded to a 67-hour specialist in education (Ed.S.) program.
 This change was consistent with accrediting standards in the profession at that time.
 From the outset, the program has been approved by the Iowa Department of Education as meeting state standards for certification and licensure of school psychologists.